selinon/selinon/docs.source/cli.rst

 Simulating flow execution
 =========================

-To debug, explore, play or interact with task flow execution anyhow, Selinonlib CLI offers you a built in simulator.
-This simulator tries to simulate message queueing and message consuming so no broker (and Celery's result backend) is involved.
+To debug, explore, play or interact with task flow execution anyhow, Selinon CLI offers you a built in executor.
+This executor tries to simulate message queueing and message consuming so no broker (and Celery's result backend) is involved.

 .. note::

   Note that the execution can vary from real broker interaction as there are involved other parameters as well (e.g. prefetch multiplier configuration, concurrent broker message publishing, etc.).

-Simulator currently supports only single-process, single threaded simulation - one worker serving tasks.
+Executor currently supports only single-process, single threaded executor - one worker serving tasks.
 Worker accepts messages in a round-robin fashion based on message availability in queues.

-In order to see what is happening during simulator run, you can run simulator in a verbose mode.
-Simulator in that case prints all the execution actions.
+In order to see what is happening during executor run, you can run executor in a verbose mode.
+Executor in that case prints all the execution actions.
 It can help you when you want to experiment with your flow configuration or you would like to debug strange flow behaviour.

 Generating migrations of configuration files
 ============================================